-In 2020, the Federal State of Berlin and the Federal Republic of Germany will be establishing the Veterinary Center for Resistance Research (TZR, a research building according to article 91b of the German Constitution) at the Faculty of Veterinary Medicine of Freie Universität Berlin.
+In 2022 the Veterinary Centre for Resistance Research (TZR, a research building according to article 91b of the German Constitution) at the Faculty of Veterinary Medicine of Freie Universität Berlin has been opened.
+This new and unique research centre has been established by the Federal State of Berlin and the Federal Republic of Germany.

-The TZR (in German for Tiermedizinisches Zentrum für Resistenzforschung) will be a national and international veterinary research center in which basic research, hygiene subjects and veterinary-clinical disciplines will work together to address the issue of resistance research.
+The TZR is an international veterinary research center in which basic research on infectious diseases, hygiene subjects and veterinary-clinical disciplines work together to address the issue of resistance research.

-The common goal is to reduce the growing accumulation and spread of the resistome, i.e., the sum of resistance characteristics of all infectious agents, including bacteria, fungi, viruses and parasites, in veterinary medicine.
+The common goal is to reduce the growing accumulation and spread of the resistome.
+That means the sum of resistance characteristics of all infectious agents, including bacteria, fungi, viruses and parasites, in veterinary medicine.
 At the same time, the common overarching issue of resistance in human and veterinary medicine is also pursued in the TZR in the sense of the "One Health" concept.

-The TZR should enable the translation of new fundamental scientific findings into diagnostic, therapeutic and hygienic measures aiming at the reduction of resistant infectious agents in animals and, indirectly, also in human medicine.
+The TZR contributes to the translation of new fundamental scientific findings into diagnostic, therapeutic and hygienic measures aiming at the reduction of resistant infectious agents in animals and, indirectly, also in human medicine.

-The results obtained will be directly incorporated into the training of veterinary students as well as into the continuing professional education of veterinarians throughout Berlin and Germany.
+The scientific results obtained within the TZR will be directly incorporated into the training of veterinary students as well as into the continuing professional education of veterinarians throughout Berlin and Germany.

 Highly equipped contemporary biomedical laboratories (BSL2, GMO)